brycewray/hugo-site/content/posts/2019/05/boxed-in.md

 ---
 layout: layouts/posts/singlepostherofit.njk
 tags: post
-title: Boxed in?
+title: "Boxed in?"
-subtitle: “Shoebox” apps (including Ulysses) and iCloud sync
+subtitle: "“Shoebox” apps (including Ulysses) and iCloud sync"
-description: 'A revisiting of the whole Ulysses matter—after I learned some more about “shoebox” apps in general.'
+description: "A revisiting of the whole Ulysses matter—after I learned some more about “shoebox” apps in general."
 author: Bryce Wray
 date: 2019-05-04T06:00:00-05:00
 lastmod: 2020-07-17T07:50:00-05:00